Open-Building-Management/containers/emoncms/alpine_persistent/README.md

 ## changes with the initial alpine Dockerfile

-- no more need to use emoncmsdbupdate.php in the makefile : mariadb tables initialisation is done when the first user is created.

 - a oneshot s6 service called emoncms_pre to create the timeseries folders, fix permissions and run mysql_install_db if needed

 - a oneshot s6 service called sql_ready initializes the emoncms database if needed and waits for mariadb to be running, before the workers can start